jackdbd/zig-bolognajs/slides/translate-c-1.md

         └── zlib.h
 ```

-We can try translating them from C to Zig:
+We can try translating the header files from C to Zig:

 ```sh
 zig translate-c \